Vulnerable

 AI Resilience Report forPhotographic Process Workers and Processing Machine Operators

-Photographic Process Workers and Processing Machine Operators are less resilient to AI impacts than most occupations, according to our analysis of 6 sources.
+Photographic Process Workers and Processing Machine Operators are much less resilient to AI impacts than most occupations, according to our analysis of 6 sources.

 Read full analysis